zzzprojects/learn-orm/tutorials/sql-server-profiler/filter-events.md

 # Filter Events

-You can define filters on data columns for SQL Server Profiler trace events so that information is captured only for those events that you are interested in.
+You can define filters on data columns for SQL Server Profiler trace events so that only those events information are captured that you need.

- - Filters limit the events collected in a trace and minimizes the overhead that is incurred during tracing.
+ - Filtering limits the events and minimizes the overhead in a trace.
- - If a filter is not set, all events of the selected event classes are returned in the trace output.
  - It is not mandatory to set a filter for a trace.

 You add filters to trace definitions by using the **Events Selection** tab of the **Trace Properties** dialog.